CenturyLinkCloud/APIDocs/Account/enable-account.md

 }}}

-Enable a suspended account in the Tier 3 system.
+Enable a suspended account in the  system.
 Calls to this operation must include an authorization cookie acquired from the <a href="/api-docs#authentication-logon">Logon operation.</a>

 ## URL